This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 How the FiBL kitchen brings organic stories to life

-What we eat can be about more than just taste.
-This is precisely what is on display at the FiBL restaurant in Frick: through the "Leckerwissen" project, the kitchen team brings produce from regional organic farms and FiBL projects to the table – allowing restaurant guests to experience its origins, the people behind it and the principles of organic farming.
+Through the "Leckerwissen" project, the kitchen team of the FiBL restaurant brings produce from regional organic farms and FiBL projects to the table – allowing restaurant guests to experience its origins, the people behind it and the principles of organic farming.

 At the same time, practical knowledge is generated on how other catering businesses can strengthen sustainable value chains and successfully utilise innovative products.